12 HR Horror Stories That Will Make You Laugh Out Loud

 Another time, I went in for a group interview for a startup in San Diego where they spent a few hours showing us around their fancy office, presenting their stats on a big set of screens in a room, selling us on why we should join, only to tell us that the role we were being considered for didn’t offer any pay.

-I have had a few… one lady was so nervous she peed her pants during the interview with me and another was mid-sentence, and she took floss out of her purse and started flossing her teeth.
+One lady was so nervous she peed her pants during the interview with me and another was mid-sentence, and she took floss out of her purse and started flossing her teeth.

 Put this under the “You can’t make up this stuff” folder.
 The story comes from another TalenTrust team member:

-One time I was interviewing someone via zoom when the fire alarms started going off in the building they were in.
+One time, I was interviewing someone via Zoom when the fire alarms started going off in the building they were in.
 I told them to get themselves to safety and we could reschedule but they were insistent on staying on the call.
 They carried me through the building to the exit with everyone else also evacuating and the fire department rushing into the building.

 From the other side of the desk, Farnan shares these horror stories from the perspective of candidates who had less than ideal experiences with hiring pros: